Jeongja-dong, Suwon: History

-On April 1, 1914, when the name and administrative district were changed by the colonial Japanese, Jinmok-dong and Cheoncheon-dong were renamed Cheoncheon-ri, and fell under the jurisdiction of Ilhyeong-myeon.
+On April 1, 1914, when the colonial Japanese changed locales' names and administrative districts, so Jinmok-dong and Cheoncheon-dong were grouped and renamed Cheoncheon-ri, and then fell under the jurisdiction of Ilhyeong-myeon.
 On October 1, 1936, Ilhyeong-myeon and Uiwang-myeon were merged into Ilwang-myeon, and Cheoncheon-ri became Jeongjeong-ri.

-After liberation, on August 15, 1949, when the Suwon-eup area was promoted to Suwon-bu (Suwon City), the area was reorganised into Jeongja-ri, Ilwang-myeon, and Hwaseong-gun.
-On January 1, 1963, by Law No. 1175, it was incorporated into Suwon City from Ilwang-myeon, Hwaseong-gun.
-At this time, it fell under the jurisdiction of Pajeong-dong, along with Pajeong-ri, Imok-ri, and Yuljeon-ri.
-According to Suwon City Ordinance No. 1139, on October 1, 1983, Pajeong-dong was separated into Pajeong-dong and Jeongja-dong.
-On January 1, 1990, according to Suwon City Ordinance No. 1607, it was divided into Jeongja 1-dong and Jeongja 2-dong.
-On December 31, 1997, when apartments were built in the Jeongja district, the population surged, and on February 10, 2003, Jeongja 1-dong and Jeongja 3-dong were separated.
+On the fourth anniversary of liberation, August 15, 1949, when the Suwon-eup area was promoted to Suwon-bu (Suwon City), the area was reorganised as Jeongja-ri, Ilwang-myeon, Hwaseong-gun.
+On January 1, 1963, by Law No. 1175, the area was incorporated into Suwon City from Ilwang-myeon, Hwaseong-gun.
+It then fell under the jurisdiction of Pajeong-dong, along with Pajeong-ri, Imok-ri, and Yuljeon-ri.
+According to Suwon City Ordinance No. 1139, on October 1, 1983, Pajeong-dong was then separated into Pajeong-dong and Jeongja-dong.
+On January 1, 1990, according to Suwon City Ordinance No. 1607, Jeongja-dong was divided into Jeongja 1-dong and Jeongja 2-dong.
+On December 31, 1997, when apartments were built in the area, the population surged, and on February 10, 2003, Jeongja 3-dong separated from Jeongja 1-dong.

 In 1987, SKC opened a chemical factory in Jeongja-1-dong.
 This has contributed significantly to Suwon's tax revenue.
 The area is today, however, becoming more residential, and the factory is the cause of the greatest number of complaints from Suwon residents.